lindenb/jvarkit/docs/SamTranslocations.md

     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
     --low-complexity
       zone of low complexity (=many discordant reads).
-If the number of buffered reads * this number per sample, clear the buffer
+In those region the software will 'freeze'.
+If the number of buffered reads * this number per sample then clear the buffer
       Default: 2000
+    --mapq
+      min mapping quality.
+      Default: 0
     --max-sa
       ignore reads having more that SA:Z supplementary alignments.
       Default: 4